Las Ramblas, where terror attack occurred, was teeming with tourists

 The Barcelona district where a van slammed into pedestrians Thursday, killing 13 and injuring more than 100 others, is a tourist magnet and features one of Europe's most famed boulevards.

-The plane tree-lined main street is known as La Rambla, although the criss-crossing side streets has the strip collectively called Las Ramblas — which is derived from the Arabic word for sand.
+The plane tree-lined main street is known as La Rambla, although the sections of the strip and the warren of winding side streets are collectively called Las Ramblas — which is derived from the Arabic word for sand.
 Before its development, the area was a dry river bed.

-Las Ramblas cuts through Spain's second-largest city, stretching from its center to the sea at Port Vell.
-The streets — with restaurants, shops and street performers — teem with crowds on a summer afternoon.
+Las Ramblas cuts through Spain's second-largest city, stretching for nearly a mile from its landmark center to the sea at Port Vell.
+The streets — with restaurants, cafes, shops and street performers — teem with crowds on a summer afternoon.

 Natalie Camacho, who works at a hotel restaurant near La Rambla, said she had already left her job around 5 p.m. local time before the incident occurred.